A Design for Life: Legacy

-The song is referred to in the song "Slide Show" (alongside Beck's "Devils Haircut" and Oasis' "Wonderwall") on Travis' 1999 album, The Man Who: "'Cause there is no design for life, There's no devil's haircut in my mind, There is not a wonderwall to climb or step around".

-In May 2007 NME magazine placed "A Design for Life" at number 30 in its list of "50 Greatest Indie Anthems Ever".
+In May 2007, NME magazine placed "A Design for Life" at number 30 in its list of "50 Greatest Indie Anthems Ever".
 In October 2011 NME placed it at number 75 on its list of "150 Best Tracks of the Past 15 Years".
+In August 2016, American music magazine Spin ranked "A Design for Life" at number 31 of the "96 Best Alternative Rock Songs of 1996.
+The song is also referenced (alongside Beck's "Devils Haircut" and Oasis' "Wonderwall") in the Travis song "Slide Show", from their 1999 album, The Man Who : "'Cause there is no design for life, There's no devil's haircut in my mind, There is not a wonderwall to climb or step around".

-On 18 June 2009 the band were invited to officially open the new £15m Cardiff Central Library, unveiling a plaque inscribed with the words to the opening line of the song.
+On 18 June 2009, the band were invited to officially open the new £15m Cardiff Central Library, unveiling a plaque inscribed with the words to the opening line of the song.
 At the event, Wire spoke about how his experience with libraries had partly inspired the song.
-The Cardiff Arms Park Male Voice Choir performed a version of the song, in front of the band, which Nicky Wire described as "spine tingling".
+The Cardiff Arms Park Male Voice Choir performed a version of the song, in front of the band, which Wire described as "spine tingling".
 Wire later said in an interview with The Guardian that the occasion had been a great honour for the band: "For us, it seemed like a chance to give something back to Wales.
 Seeing one of our lyrics – "Libraries gave us power", from A Design for Life – inscribed on the opening plaque was in its own way as affecting as playing the Millennium Stadium."

-In August 2016, American music publication Spin Magazine ranked "A Design for Life" at number 31 of the "96 Best Alternative Rock Songs of 1996.

 Music video

-The video was directed by Pedro Romhanyi.
-It is particularly closely connected to the song’s theme and depicts the band playing on an indoor stage in an apparently cold industrial location.
-Various slogans, extolling capitalist ideals, are shown on screen or projected onto the walls and are reflected in archive footage mainly from the 1950s.
+The music video for "A Design for Life", directed by Pedro Romhanyi, reflects the song's themes.
+It shows the band playing on an indoor stage in an apparently cold industrial location.
+Vintage advertising slogans, extolling capitalist ideals, are shown, along with archive footage from the 1950s.